 exploitation and many more.

-This video installation serves as a speculative arena
+This video installation, based on animated renders of the charts, serves as a speculative arena

 to explore the visualization of fraud and financial malfeasance: the aesthetic expressions of an economic irrationality in which crime is already 'priced in'.

 This work was exhibited at the